-5.5.3.3 Multiple Random Burst Errors
+5.5.3.3 Multiple Random-Burst Errors

-The drive's ECC can correct up to 48 bits of multiple random errors, provided that the incorrect bytes follow the guidelines for correctable double burst errors.
-Up to 24 bits of multiple random errors can be corrected on-the-fly if only one byte per interleave contains an error.
+The drive's ECC can correct up to 48 bits of multiple random-burst errors, provided that the incorrect bytes follow the guidelines for correctable double-burst errors.
 If more than two bytes in any one interleave are in error, the sector cannot be corrected.
 Figure 5-10 shows an example of a correctable random burst error consisting of 6 bytes (48 bits).
 This random burst error is correctable because no more than two bytes within each interleave are in error.